keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 - Grid computing
 - SETI@home
 - Folding@home

+Commercial publishers of publicly funded research have adapted to the governance change demands of Open Access through ['Plan S'](https://www.coalition-s.org/) by changing their product model.
+Beyond supporting the hosting cost and editorial quality control & coordination, the fee now differentiates a PDF hosted on the arχiv from a publishing site by the non-fungible token of the journal imprint vouching for impact.

 ^ These are distrubted volunteer computing supporting civic acts
 - Multi-site next generation schedulers (Flux)

 ---